A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

-\etitle{Multimodal Documents.} The scope of document analysis is rapidly broadening from purely textual content to complex multimodal documents that integrate text, tables, and rich visual elements.
-This complexity has spurred the creation of dedicated benchmarks like MMVQA~\cite{ding2024pdfmvqadatasetmultimodalinformation} and VisDoMBench~\cite{suri-etal-2025-visdom} to rigorously evaluate data agents' ability to comprehend and retrieve information from multipage, visually-rich sources.
+\etitle{Multimodal Documents.} Unstructured data analysis is broadening to complex multimodal formats integrating text, tables, and visuals, spurring relevant benchmarks like MMVQA~\cite{ding2024pdfmvqadatasetmultimodalinformation} and VisDoMBench~\cite{suri-etal-2025-visdom} for evaluation in visual-rich scenarios.

-\ptitle{Multimodal RAG Adaptations.} To tackle this challenge, many approaches adapt the RAG framework.
-Some systems deploy hierarchical indexing and multi-granularity retrieval to leverage both textual and visual information across lengthy documents (\eg MMRAG-DocQA~\cite{gong2025mmrag}).
-A more radical paradigm, Document Screenshot Embedding~\cite{DSE2024}, aims to unify this process by bypassing traditional, error-prone content extraction pipelines altogether.
-DSE treats the document screenshot as a single input format, using a vision-language model to directly encode its visual appearance, thereby preserving the original layout and context.
+\ptitle{Multimodal RAG Adaptations.} To tackle this, some studies adapt RAG.
+MMRAG-DocQA~\cite{gong2025mmrag} deploys hierarchical indexing and multi-granularity retrieval.
+A different paradigm, Document Screenshot Embedding~\cite{DSE2024}, bypasses traditional and error-prone content extraction but utilizing a vision-language model to directly encode visual appearance.